andreablushi/Process-Mining-Management-Project/readme.md

-# Process Mining and Management Project
+# Recommendation System for Process Monitoring

 Implementation of **predictive process monitoring** and **prescriptive recommendations** using DecisionTrees with boolean encoding.

 The project was developed as part of the course "Process Mining and Management", held by Prof. Chiara Di Francescomarino at the University of Trento, Master's Degree in Computer Science

 [View Full Report (PDF)](docs/report.pdf)

 ## Table of Contents